 From a theoretical perspective, this study supplements research on corporate governance and on agency theory by examining the likely agency issues between directors (as agents) and shareholders (as principals) and the role of measures of good corporate governance in reducing the incidence of FSF.
 Thus, it combines the agency perspective (represented by compensation and the agency relationship between directors and shareholders) with the corporate governance perspective (represented by governance variables), which are both significant in the context of accounting fraud.
-This research also adds to the existing literature on TFT and accounting fraud, by providing additional evidence on these two subjects.
+This research also supplements the existing literature on TFT and accounting fraud, by providing additional evidence on these two subjects.
 It provides additional evidence on agency theory with respect to effective monitoring by independent directors (Rashid, 2015) and negative impact of CEO duality (Davidson III et al., 1998).
+This research also finds that contrary to the agency theory stipulation of adequate compensation to solve the problems of moral hazard between agents and the principals, such compensation (specifically directors' stock-based compensation and shareholding) aggravate both principal-agent agency issues (in the US) and principalprincipal agency issues (in China), as such compensation fails to motivate diligent monitoring and oversight by the directors.
+Further, effective monitoring curbs the opportunity for FSF (from perspective of the theory of fraud triangle) and such monitoring is efficacious irrespective of the institutional framework in which a firm is embedded (from the perspective of institutional theory).